indutny/huffin-generator/README.md

 ### Credits

-Big kudods to [sodium-native][1] from which I borrowed the most of the build configuration.
+Big kudos to [sodium-native][1] from which I borrowed the most of the build configuration.

 [0]: https://github.com/indutny/huffin